 - Let the cake cool for at least 15 minutes before slicing and serving with ice cream, a glass of your favourite milk, or coffee/tea.

-Though I have not tried it, you may be able to make this cake vegan by using coconut oil instead of butter and 2 flax eggs (1 flax egg = 1 tbsp ground flax plus 2.5 tbsp water, set aside for 5 minutes to thicken) instead of the eggs.
+Though I have not tried it, you may be able to make this cake vegan by using coconut oil instead of butter and 2 flax eggs (1 flax egg = 1 tablespoon ground flax plus 2.5 tablespoon water, set aside for 5 minutes to thicken) instead of the eggs.

 Keywords: chocolate date walnut cake, polka dater cake, date cake, date walnut cake